julian-z/AntCheck/README.md

 # ClassPlanner
 Created by Julian Zulfikar, project started on 12-6-2022.

-# Description
+# Purpose
+Prerequisites can be confusing, and the goal of this project is to help students figure out the correct order in which they should enroll in their classes!

-This Class Planner takes a given set of UCI classes that you intend to take; could be in the current schoolyear or throughout your entire career.
+The "ClassPlanner" takes a given set of UCI classes that you intend to take; could be in the current schoolyear or throughout your entire career.

+# How It Works
 With this set, a directed graph is initialized with edges representing courses that must be taken beforehand.

 A topological sort is then performed on such graph; returning a sorted order of classes that can be taken where prerequisites are not violated.

+The program uses UCI's PeterPortal API in order to look up the class in the database.
+However, the current implementation of the API does not provide a list of classes that are considered prerequisites.
+In order to combat this, the Schedule of Classes website's source code is scraped in order to check whether or not a given class is a prerequisite to another.

+# Optimizations
+You may be wondering: if the graph of classes has to be formed on the fly, wouldn't the program be very slow & take a lot of API requests?

+To fight this, after every valid URL request from the API & the Schedule of Classes, we "memoize" the data, which keeps it in a cache for later use.
+This shortens the runtime drastically, as without it, we would have to request to check the prerequisites for every pair of classes, which would grow to be extremely slow the more classes are inputted.

 # How To Use
-Directions and sample inputs are provided.
+Directions and sample input files are provided.
 Actively seeking for ways to optimize user experience.

+As of 12-8-2022, the user is able to manually input classes one-by-one, input it via CSV one-liner, or a file input (demonstrated by sample_input.txt).

 # Files
 Each file is well-documented with summaries at the top.